elhambbi/CNN_Image_Classification/README.md

 """

-To run using docker:
+To do inference on the already trained model:
+- `python inference.py --test_path data/fashion_mnist_test.pt`

+Alternatively, to train the model from the scratch and do inference:
+- `python train.py`
+- `python inference.py --test_path data/fashion_mnist_test.pt`

+Or to create and run docker container:
 - `docker build -t cnnimg .`
 - `docker run -it --rm cnnimg`

-Alternatively, to train and test the model from the scratch:
-- `python train.py`
-- `python inference.py --test_path data/fashion_mnist_test.pt`